ethangutk/Outrageous-Blades/README.md

 Though I didn’t make much money, I did profit a little.
 Whenever someone spent ROBUX to buy an in-game item, I would receive around 80% of that purchase, and ROBLOX took the other 20%.
 For example, the Earth Chest has keys that cost nine ROBUX each.
 I would receive seven in my account, and ROBLOX would take the other two.
 A couple of months before my game started to take off, ROBLOX released the [Developer Exchange Program](https://en.help.roblox.com/hc/en-us/articles/203314100-Developer-Exchange-DevEx-FAQs).
 In short, this allowed developers on the website to cash out ROBUX for United States dollars.
 The current exchange rate is $0.0035 U.S. Dollars per earned Robux.
 You must have a minimum of 100,000 Robux to cash out with the program.
 <br>
 #### 🗝 Chest Keys
 As stated earlier, you could unlock [chests](https://github.com/ethangutknecht/Outrageous-Blades/blob/main/README.md#-chests) using keys.
-In addition, some of the keys that the game offered, you could buy using ROBUX.
+In addition, you could buy some of the keys that the game offered using ROBUX.
 For example, one of the chests with many player trails costs nine ROBUX per key.
 <br>

 <p align="center">